yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 - {{< gh-hovercard "8822" "Improvements to the in-progress room feature." >}}

 {{< imgs
-	"./ldn.png| The best fun ever doing internal testing"
+	"./ldn.png| The most fun ever doing internal testing"
   >}}

-ED: `Project London`, LDN support is out now!
-More information in [this dedicated article here](https://yuzu-emu.org/entry/ldn-is-here/), and [Multiplayer guide here](https://yuzu-emu.org/help/feature/multiplayer/).
+Oh!
+How could we almost forget? `Project London`, LDN support, is _finally_ out now!
+More information in [the dedicated article](https://yuzu-emu.org/entry/ldn-is-here/) and [Multiplayer Guide](https://yuzu-emu.org/help/feature/multiplayer/).
-We’ll cover more in the next report.
+We’ll recap the release in the next Progress Report.

 That’s all folks!
-Thank you so much for your attention until the end, and I hope to see you all next time!
+Thank you so much for sticking with us, and I hope to see you all next time!

-Special thanks to Mysterious Writer B for your help.
+Special thanks to Mysterious Writer B for your help on this article!

 {{< imgs
 	"./byte.png| The suspense bites me"